 All submissions must include a signed copy of the CBC's Submission Release form, which can be downloaded here.
 No exceptions will be granted.

 Once your project has been submitted to the appropriate Genre department, producers can expect a response within six to eight weeks.

 If there is interest in a project, the producer will be contacted for further discussion and refinement of the program proposal.
 Producers may be contacted should additional materials be necessary in order to make a full and proper assessment.

 Projects generally go through a development process before being considered for production.
 Development stages vary depending on each individual project.

-1st Stage Development
+1st Stage of Development

-2nd Stage Development
+2nd Stage of Development

 The creative evaluation process takes place at this stage.
 This may include testing, schedule placement, talent packaging, and further creative development.

 The decision to Greenlight for Production is based on a final analysis of the project, including creative materials, budget, financing, casting, etc.

 CBC Television Online